CloudTestDrive/EventLabs/AutonomousDW/Intro.md

 Sign into you Oracle Cloud
 ![](./media/image5.png)
 <https://cloud.oracle.com/en_US/sign-in>
-1\.Type you Cloud Account Name and press My Services
+1\.
+Type you Cloud Account Name and press My Services

-2\.Type your use name and password then press Sign In
+2\.
+Type your use name and password then press Sign In

 ![](./media/image6.png)

-3\.Go to Users, top right corner
+3\.
+Go to Users, top right corner

 ![](./media/image7.png)

-4\.In User Management, find you self
+4\.
+In User Management, find you self

 ![](./media/image8.png)

-5\.Go to Role
+5\.
+Go to Role

 ![](./media/image9.png)